 From 2008-2013 I worked in various capacities as a livestock producer, including 2010-2013 as the manager of a large beef operation in upstate New York selling grain- and grass-fed beef in the New York City farmers market system.
 Simultaneously, beginning in 2007 and finally finishing in 2012, I worked on an MS in Conservation Biology at SUNY ESF, studying the habitat requirements and associations of a group of rare lowland boreal bird species in the Adirondack Park.

-The years prior to 2007 are a blur of ornithological field jobs, vegetable farming, and travels, with longer stops in Washington, California, British Columbia, Montana, Panama, and Martinique.
+The years prior to 2007 were a blur of ornithological field jobs, vegetable farming, and travels, with longer stops in Washington, California, British Columbia, Montana, Panama, and Martinique.